aaugustin/mtefd/multiple-template-engines.rst

 1. Configure: set options that will affect the following two steps
 2. Load: find the template for a given identifier and preprocess it
-3. Render: process a template with a context and return a string
+3. Render: process the template with a context and return a string

 When this document discusses configuring, loading or rendering, it refers to these steps or to their implementation.